Lion's Mane Mushroom

 What is the recommended dosage of Lion's Mane Mushroom?

-The clinically studied dose for Lion's Mane Mushroom is 500–3,000 mg/day dried mushroom powder; extract: 250–500 mg/day (standardized to >30% beta-glucans); cognitive effects require 8–16 weeks of consistent use.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–3,000 mg/day dried mushroom powder; extract: 250–500 mg/day (standardized to >30% beta-glucans); cognitive effects require 8–16 weeks of consistent use Always follow the product label and check with a healthcare provider for personal advice.

-Does Lion's Mane Mushroom interact with medications?
+Does Lion's Mane Mushroom interact with any medications?